A retropharyngeal abscess is caused by a bacterial infection.

 The abscess is drained surgically, and antibiotics are given to eliminate the infection.

-Because the lymph nodes at the back of the throat begin to disappear by age 4 to 5 years, retropharyngeal abscesses are more common among children aged 1 to 8 than adults.
+A retropharyngeal abscess forms when lymph nodes Overview of the Lymphatic System in the back of the throat become infected, break down, and form pus.
+Because these nodes begin to disappear by age 4 to 5 years, retropharyngeal abscesses occur mainly in children age 1 to 8 years and are uncommon in adults.

 A retropharyngeal abscess is usually caused by a bacterial infection that has spread from the tonsils, throat, sinuses, adenoids, or nose.
 Many infections are caused by a combination of bacteria.
-HIV infection and tuberculosis are becoming more common causes in adults and children.
+HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
+HIV is transmitted... read more and tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs.
+Tuberculosis is spread mainly when people breathe... read more are becoming more common causes in adults and children.
 An injury to the back of the throat caused by a sharp object, such as a fish bone, occasionally causes a retropharyngeal abscess.

-The main symptoms are difficulty and pain when swallowing, a fever, and enlargement of the lymph nodes in the neck.
+The main symptoms of a retropharyngeal abscess are difficulty and pain when swallowing, fever, and enlargement of the lymph nodes in the neck.
 The voice is muffled, and children may drool.
 The neck may be stiff, and children may hold their head at an angle.

-The abscess can block the airway, making breathing difficult and noisy, particularly when children inhale (called stridor).
+The abscess can block the airway, making breathing difficult and noisy, particularly when children inhale (called stridor Stridor Stridor is a gasping sound during inhalation resulting from a partial blockage of the throat (pharynx), voice box (larynx), or windpipe (trachea).
+Stridor is usually loud enough to be heard... read more ).
 Children may lie on their back, tilt their head and neck back, and raise their chin to make breathing easier.
 Adults may have severe neck pain but do not always have stridor.

-Complications include bleeding around the abscess, rupture of the abscess into the airway (which can block the airway), and pneumonia.
+Complications of a retropharyngeal abscess include bleeding around the abscess, rupture of the abscess into the airway (which can block the airway), and pneumonia.
 The voice box (larynx) may go into spasm and further interfere with breathing.
 Blood clots may form in the jugular veins of the neck.
 Infection may spread down into the chest.
-Sometimes widespread inflammation and infection of the bloodstream occurs, causing organs to malfunction (a condition called septic shock).
+Sometimes widespread inflammation and infection of the bloodstream occurs, causing organs to malfunction (a condition called septic shock Sepsis and Septic Shock Sepsis is a serious bodywide response to bacteremia or another infection plus malfunction or failure of an essential system in the body.
+Septic shock is life-threatening low blood pressure ... read more ).

 First, people are given antibiotics such as ceftriaxone or clindamycin by vein.